rymend/MSFTImagineArchive/400 - Stream Analytics and Machine Learning/3 - Predict/readme.md

 1. Now let's test the model using the portal's Quick Test feature, which allows you to submit images to the model and see how it classifies them using the knowledge gained during training.

 	Click the **Quick Test** button at the top of the page.
-Then click **Browse local files**, browse to the "Testing/Polar bear" directory in the resources accompanying this lab, and select any one of the test images in that directory.
+Then click **Browse local files**, browse to the "Testing Images/Polar bear" directory in the resources accompanying this lab, and select any one of the test images in that directory.

 1. Examine the results of the test in the "Quick Test" dialog.
 What is the probability that the image contains a polar bear?
 What is the probability that it contains an Arctic fox or a walrus?